-This proposed Area of Concentration in Birth to Three focuses on inclusive and equitable practices in Montessori education while aligning with contemporary educational demands in a streamlined 33-credit program sequence.
+This proposed 15-credit area of concentration in Early Childhood focuses on inclusive and equitable practices in Montessori education while aligning with contemporary educational demands of the streamlined 33-credit program sequence.

 The approach, including coursework that emphasizes an equity framework, aiming to redefine the narrative within the Montessori education community regarding inclusive educational opportunities for all students.
 The proposed concentration and updated curriculum align with the 2022 Maryland State Plan for Higher Education, sharing in the expectations for education for both children and adults to focus on access, student success, and innovative practices to uplift educational programs and practices.